-State lawmakers propose bills to attract and retain doctors in Upstate NY
+State lawmakers propose bills to attract and retain doctors in upstate NY

-This isn’t the first time that State Sen. Joseph Griffo (R-Rome), and Assemblywoman Marianne Buttenschon (D-Utica) have raised this issue.
+This isn't the first time that State Sen. Joseph Griffo (R-53), and Assemblywoman Marianne Buttenschon (D-119) have raised this issue.

 The two lawmakers, both representing parts of the Utica-Rome area, brought up this initiative several years ago, but said they have expanded on it and are hopeful it will get taken up in the new legislative session in Albany next year.

 Among its supporters, Dr. Steven Kussin, who has been involved in patient advocacy.
-At a news conference in Utica on this week, Kussin said there is a dearth of doctors in this region.
+At a news conference in Utica on Monday, Kussin said there is a dearth of doctors in this region.

 "Many aspects of care in the Mohawk Valley have shown pockets where we become a real medical desert," Kussin said.
 "I mean, think about your own experiences, when was the last time you had to wait weeks, months for an appointment ?
 When was the last time you had to leave the area to get care?"